The Benefits of Using a Whole Year Calendar

 - What do the words along the top say?

 - So what is a week again?

 As I answered their questions, they observed the left to right reading of the calendar, learned that each block was a new month, that the word at the top of each page was the name of the month and that the big number was the name of the year.
-I didn’t use this calendar regularly with the children but they liked to study it, use the pointer and asked a lot of questions during independent play periods.
+I didn’t use this calendar regularly with the children but the children liked to study it, use the pointer and talk about it during independent play periods.

 - That says Sunday right?
 We don’t come to school on Sunday.

 - So is that tree Christmas?
 So there’s a long time until Christmas isn’t there.
 We are way at the top and it is way at the bottom.
 Is that a long time?

 - We don’t come to school on the red numbers, right?

 - There’s my birthday.
 There are 5 more months (some said pages or squares) until my birthday.
 It’s a long wait isn’t it?